 These sentiments about the dose necessary to achieve results are echoed in another study, published just last month by researchers at Laval University in Canada.
 The researchers looked at how EPA and DHA omega-3 influenced gene expressions involved in cellular immune response, inflammation and cancer control (8).
 They again note that the effects of the omega-3 fatty acids are dose dependent and different at a high dose compared to a low dose.

-As we have written about before, physicians and patients are misinformed if they believe that taking one or two fish oil capsules will have any significant clinical effect.
-Looking at the totality of omega-3 literature, getting a effective dose matters, whether you are talking about patients with cancer or chronic inflammation issues, like rheumatoid arthritis.
+Physicians and patients are misinformed if they believe that taking one or two fish oil capsules will have any significant clinical effect.
+Whether discussing patients with cancer or chronic inflammation issues like rheumatoid arthritis, one takeaway from omega-3 studies is that getting an effective dose matters.

 As researchers from New Zealand (9) to the United States (10) have also pointed out, the freshness and quality of an omega-3 oil will additionally impact its potential benefits.
 In short, to experience benefits from an omega-3 supplement, you have to get an adequate dose and you have to get a fresh product.